FranchuFranchu/rust-0bsd-riscv-kernel/README.md

 Todo:

 - [X] Fix issue with stack overflows overwriting trap frames in tasks (fixed by enlarging task stack)
+- [ ] A way to handle what happens when a process holds a lock and an interrupt triggers, and the interrupt handler also tries to lock the same lock (for example in process.rs)
 - [ ] Prevent stack overflows with a guard page
 - [ ] Virtio
 - [ ] Virtio block driver